Plea bargain: United States

-Plea bargaining is a significant part of the criminal justice system in the United States; the vast majority (roughly 90%) of criminal cases in the United States are settled by plea bargain rather than by a jury trial.
+Plea bargaining is a significant part of the criminal justice system in the United States; roughly 90% of criminal cases in the United States are settled by plea bargain rather than by a jury trial.
 Plea bargains are subject to the approval of the court, and different states and jurisdictions have different rules.
 The Federal Sentencing Guidelines are followed in federal cases and have been created to ensure a standard of uniformity in all cases decided in the federal courts.
 A two- or three-level offense level reduction is usually available for those who accept responsibility by not holding the prosecution to the burden of proving its case; this usually amounts to a complete sentence reduction had they gone to trial and lost.

 The Federal Rules of Criminal Procedure provide for two main types of plea agreements.
 An 11(c)(1)(B) agreement does not bind the court; the prosecutor's recommendation is merely advisory, and the defendant cannot withdraw their plea if the court decides to impose a sentence other than what was stipulated in the agreement.
 An 11(c)(1)(C) agreement, however, binds the court once the court accepts the agreement.
 When such an agreement is proposed, the court can reject it if it disagrees with the proposed sentence, in which case the defendant has an opportunity to withdraw their plea.

 Plea bargains are so common in the Superior Courts of California (the general trial courts) that the Judicial Council of California has published an optional seven-page form (containing all mandatory advisements required by federal and state law) to help prosecutors and defense attorneys reduce such bargains into written plea agreements.